KaiGE-Organization/KaiGE/CONTRIBUTING.md

 ## License

-By contributing to this project, you agree that your contributions will be licensed under the [LICENSE](LICENSE) of this project.
+By contributing to this project, you agree that your contributions will be licensed under this project's [LICENSE](LICENSE).

 ---

-We appreciate your contributions and look forward to your involvement in making this project better!
+We appreciate your contributions and look forward to your involvement in improving this project!